-Any employee taking Medical Leave for more than three (3) days or injured while on duty regardless of days taken off must provide documentation signed by a physician indicating the employee is/was under his/her care and specify a date the employee may return to duty without any physical limitations.
+Any employee taking Medical Leave for more than three (3) days must provide documentation signed by a physician indicating the employee is/was under his/her care and specify a date the employee may return to duty without any physical limitations.
 Documentation from the physician releasing the employee to work MUST include "without any physical limitations."
 This documentation should be provided to the Captain as far in advance of the return date as possible to ensure the employee is reinstated on the schedule.
-Any employee who is off duty for illness/injury greater than three (3) days or due to a work related injury for any length of time will not be permitted to return to work without having provided this documentation.
+Any employee who is off duty for an illness/injury greater than three (3) days will not be permitted to return to work without having provided this documentation.
+Employee's functioning in an alternative work assignment must provide documentation from a physician releasing the employee to full duty.
+The shift officer will ensure the appropriate forms are filled out by a physician that includes return to work "without any physical limitations."